wasnertobias/zap/docs/api.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 **Kind**: global constant
+<a name="env"></a>

+## env

+This file is used specifically and only for development.
+It installs `electron-debug` & `vue-devtools`.
+There shouldn't be any need to modify this file, but it can be used to extend your development environment.

+**Kind**: global constant
 <a name="templateUtil"></a>